YGOhappy123/Saigon-Steps-AI-Training/README.md

 # Saigon Steps - AI Training

 This is the AI Models Training portion of our University Graduation project.
-Built with Flask, YOLOv8, Gemini and Weaviate.
+Built with Flask, YOLOv8 and Weaviate.

 ## Table of Contents